 While the CDC and FDA paused the distribution of the Johnson & Johnson vaccine on April 13, 2021 “out of an abundance of caution” to investigate cases of a rare type of blood clot that were detected after vaccination, the pause was lifted on April 23, 2021.

 What do we know about the efficacy, safety, and side effects of the COVID-19 vaccines?

 All COVID-19 vaccines are pretty remarkable in terms of how well they protect against serious illness and death.
 They’re all 100% effective in protecting against death from COVID-19, and between 85 and 100% effective in preventing serious COVID-19 illness.
 To put it in perspective: The yearly flu shot is usually between 40% and 60% effective.

 It’s important to know that none of the COVID-19 vaccines use the live virus that causes COVID-19 (so if you get the vaccine, you aren’t getting COVID-19 injected into your body).
 And, though they provide your body with the DNA or mRNA to stimulate the creation of antibodies, these vaccines can’t change your own DNA.

-Long-term data on the effects of the COVID-19 vaccine on fertility don’t exist yet — after all, we didn’t even know what COVID-19 was until earlier in 2020.
+Large-scale, long-term data on the effects of the COVID-19 vaccine on fertility don’t exist yet — after all, we didn’t even know what COVID-19 was until early in 2020.
 Not enough time has elapsed for us to fully understand whether there are any long-term effects of either the virus itself or its mRNA vaccine.

 Here’s what we *do* know so far about links between the COVID-19 vaccine and fertility.